LionRoar/Head-First-Design-Patterns-PHP/README.md

 ---

-<h2 id="ch4">chapter 4 : The Factory pattern </h2>
+<h1 id="ch4">chapter 4 : The Factory pattern </h1>

 `Factory method , Abstract factory , Dependency Inversion ?`

+## The Factory Method Pattern
-> **The Factory Method** Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+> The Factory Method Patter defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 ![Factory-method](/ch04/factory-method.jpg)